schloerke/shinyjster/README.md

 # shinyjster

-Run javascript testing which will autokill an app on successful testing
+Run JavaScript testing on Shiny applications.
+On successful testing, 'shinyjster' will auto-kill the Shiny application on a successful test to speed up manual testing.